muses-code-js/express-workshop-2/_steps/step01.md

   - term: package.json
     define: A `package.json` is the file used to store information about a Node.js project, such as its name and its dependencies.
 Read more [here](https://docs.npmjs.com/files/package.json).

+  - term: dependencies
+    define: Dependencies are external code modules that are required to run your project.

   - term: npm
     define: npm is a "package manager" for Node.js, meaning it allows you to easily install external modules (or chunks of code) published by others and use them in your project.

-  - term: dependencies
+  - term: npm init
-    define: Dependencies are external code modules that are required to run your project.
+    define: `npm init` is the command used to create a new `package.json` file.
+By default it will prompt the user for information, but using the `-y` flag will cause it to use the default values for each.

 ---